The world’s biggest machine needs a major upgrade.

 And there’s one company that will be doing a lot of work in these areas…

-Xcel Energy (XEL) is an electric utility company that serves customers in Colorado, Michigan, Minnesota, New Mexico, North Dakota, South Dakota, Texas, and Wisconsin.
+Xcel Energy (XEL) is an electric utility that serves customers in Colorado, Michigan, Minnesota, New Mexico, North Dakota, South Dakota, Texas, and Wisconsin.

 These are areas that will have the highest need for transmission.
 And Xcel Energy will have a good chance of winning government grants to finance those projects.